Getsu Fūma Den: Undying Moon

 Getsu Fūma Den: Undying Moon is a hack-and-slash roguevania platformer video game co-developed by Konami and GuruGuru and published by Konami.
-The game was released on the Nintendo Switch on 9 February 2022, while the Windows version was released on 17 February 2022.
+The game was released in 2022 for Nintendo Switch on 9 February, and for Windows on 17 February.
 It is the sequel to the 1987 game Getsu Fūma Den, which was originally developed and published by Konami for the Famicom exclusively in Japan.

 Gameplay

 Getsu Fūma Den: Undying Moon is a 2.5D hack and slash roguevania platformer.
 The player controls Fūma and must guide him through a set of eight procedurally generated levels with a Japanese-styled ukiyo-e art style.
 While exploring the levels, the player has the ability to acquire several moves inspired by Japanese martial arts, and can pick up enhancements and customizable weapons.
 The game's combat centers around mastery of spacing, timing, and learning enemy attack patterns.
 If the player dies, they must start from the beginning.
 The player must defeat the boss at the end of each stage in order to progress to the next one.